djc/askama/README.md

 * Construct templates using a familiar, easy-to-use syntax
 * Benefit from the safety provided by Rust's type system
+* Optional built-in support for Rocket and Iron web frameworks
 * Template code is compiled into your crate for optimal performance
 * Templates only convert your data as needed
 * Templates can access your Rust types directly, according to Rust's